tarbell-project/tarbell/tarbell/docs/tutorial.rst

 .. note::

-  Tarbell uses `Jinja2<http://jinja.pocoo.org/>`_ for templating.
-Read the `excellent documentation<http://jinja.pocoo.org/docs/>`_ to learn more about using Jinja.
+  Tarbell uses `Jinja2 <http://jinja.pocoo.org/>`_ for templating.
+Read the `excellent documentation <http://jinja.pocoo.org/docs/>`_ to learn more about using Jinja.

 Displaying data
 ===============

-Sometimes you need to display tabular data.
+Sometimes you need to display structured data.
 Helpfully, the Google spreadsheet you created has some data like this under the *data* worksheet.
 The best way to display this data in Tarbell is by using a for loop (using `Jinja2 <http://jinja.pocoo.org/>`_ syntax)::